diegoferesin/user-api/README.md

 ## Postman Collection

 A Postman collection is available for testing the API endpoints.
-You can find it in the following location:
+You can find it [here](postman-collection/Users%20API.postman_collection.json)
-- Postman Collection: `postman-collection/Users API.postman_collection.json`

 This collection includes all the necessary endpoints and example requests to test the API functionality.